WojciechowskiPiotr/ansible-role-photonos-docker-CIS-hardening/README.md

 Ansible role to harden out-of-the-box VMware PhotonOS installation based on CIS Docker Community Edition benchmark

-Please note this is an early stage version of the role
+Please note this is an early stage version of the role.
+This role harden the configuration of PhotonOS minimal installation based on results of the scan.

 ## Requirements